 Wrap up

-Calling the vet is a good idea, even if it’s just to ease your mind.
-It’s much better to find out that everything’s OK than it is to wait a few days only to find the problem has gotten much worse, and your dog has suffered needlessly.
+It’s much better to find out that everything’s OK than to wait a few days only to find the problem has worsened and your dog has suffered needlessly.

 Nicole McCray is a die-hard animal lover who has worked in pet care for years.
-She is a former vet technician, a dog mom to her two rescue pups, and she grew up living and working at her family’s pet boarding facility.
+She is a former vet technician and a dog mom to her two rescue pups, and she grew up living and working at her family’s pet boarding facility.
 She loves using her writing talents to share the insight she’s learned throughout her career in the hopes that her knowledge can help other pet parents out there!